boltlabs-inc/key-mgmt-spec/system-functionalities.md

 #### Client-side storage

-For now, simple clear-text storage is acceptable.
+For now, in the PoC setting, simple clear-text storage is acceptable.
-- [TODO #39](https://github.com/boltlabs-inc/key-mgmt-spec/issues/39): Include appropriate requirements for client-side secure storage and generate relevant issues in key-mgmt.
+- [TODO #39](https://github.com/boltlabs-inc/key-mgmt-spec/issues/39): Include appropriate requirements for client-side secure storage and generate relevant issues in key-mgmt:
+    -  The client library MUST encrypt all data stored locally under a key that the user can access without contacting the key server.

 #### Server-side storage
 - [TODO #28](https://github.com/boltlabs-inc/key-mgmt-spec/issues/28).
 Include appropriate requirements for server-side secure storage and generate relevant issues in key-mgmt.
     - All data stored by the server MUST be encrypted by a key known only to the server.
     - System requirements may change to include the usage of secure enclaves, in which case, the encryption key MUST be known only to the enclave.

-##### Audit Logs
+#### Audit Logs
 The server storage should include a per-user audit log that tracks system registration and logins, key use requests, and audit log requests.
 A single log entry contains the following information about each action: action, actor, date, outcome (e.g. success or failure), any related key identifier.